Notice of Privacy Practices

 Organ and Tissue Donation

-If a participant is an organ donor, we may release a participant’s protected health information to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.
+If a participant is an organ donor, we may release PHI and SUD records to organizations that handle organ procurement or transplantation, as necessary.

 Military and Veterans

-If a participant is a member of the armed forces, we may release a participant’s protected health information as required by military command authorities.
-We may also release protected health information about foreign military personnel to the appropriate foreign military authority.
+If a participant is a member of the armed forces, we may release PHI and SUD records as required by military command authorities, including information about foreign military personnel to appropriate foreign military authority.

 Workers' Compensation

-We may release a participant’s protected health information for workers’ compensation or similar programs.
-These programs provide benefits for work-related injuries or illness.
+We may release PHI and SUD records for workers' compensation or similar programs that provide benefits for work-related injuries or illness.

 Public Health Risks

-- To notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and
+• Notifying a person exposed to or at risk for contracting/spreading a disease or condition;

-- To notify the appropriate government authority if we believe that a patient has been the victim of abuse, neglect or domestic violence.
-We will only make this disclosure if a participant agrees, or when required or authorized by law.
+• Notifying appropriate government authority if we believe a patient is a victim of abuse, neglect, or domestic violence (only if participant agrees or when required/authorized by law).

 Health Oversight Activities